devs-rehab/devs-rehab.github.io/index.md

 Ironically, looking for a new job in such circumstances is the most difficult thing to do.
 Here is where to start.

 - Find a way to get your energy back, at least temporarily.
-- Think about what would like to do, or at least what you definitely don't like to do.
+- Think about what you would like to do, or at least what you definitely don't like to do.
 Write it down.
 - Find a friend you can openly talk to, talk to them.
 - Create a [GitHub](https://github.com) account.
 - Create a [StackOverflow](https://stackoverflow.com) account.